 how to stop hair shedding

-Every time I shower, rest my head on the pillow or comb my hair, I wonder why my hair is falling out.
+Every time I shower, rest my head on the pillow or comb my hair, I wonder why my hair is shedding so much.
 Is it normal?

 What is Hair Shedding?
 How do you stop it?